 Should I pay more than my required monthly payment?

-The answer to this question depends on whether or not you are on an income-driven repayment plan.
+The answer to this question depends on whether or not you're on an income-driven repayment plan.
 These plans can offer some loan forgiveness after 10 years or more of payments.
 In this case, extra payments will only reduce the amount that can be forgiven.
-If you want to ensure that your loan is paid off faster and that you don’t qualify for income-driven repayment plan, tell your loan servicer that the extra you pay is not intended to be put toward future payments, but rather that it should be applied to the principal of your loan.
+If you want to ensure your loan is paid off faster and you don’t qualify for income-driven repayment plan, tell your loan servicer that the extra you pay is not intended to be put toward future payments, but rather that it should be applied to the principal of your loan.